yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/prerequisites.md

 showAsideToc: true
 ---

-The following sections include requirements to install YugabyteDB Voyager.
+The following sections describe the prerequisites for installing YugabyteDB Voyager.

-## Supported OS versions
+## Operating system

-You can install YugabyteDB Voyager on the following OS:
+You can install YugabyteDB Voyager on the following:

 - CentOS 7
 - Ubuntu 18.04, 20.04